icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 # Reliable and Efficient Tissue Segmentation in Whole-Slide Images

-This is the code repo for our paper "Reliable and Efficient Tissue Segmentation in Whole-Slide Images".
+This is the code repo for our paper "Reliable and Efficient Tissue Segmentation in Whole-Slide Images" (https://openreview.net/pdf?id=3gsNUjFi1q).
 The repository introduces a simple-to-use pipeline for segmenting Tissue in Whole-Slide images (WSIs).
 We include the pretrained weights for our best model as well as a Docker project for easy setup and use.
 Our model is based on the nnU-Net pipeline (https://github.com/MIC-DKFZ/nnUNetwith).
 We have included several modifications to the pipeline adapted for WSIs to simplify inference.
 This includes:
 - Removing the need to add a modality ID at the end of input scans (some_scan_0000.png, some_scan_0001.png, etc.)
 - Outputting masks in a more user-friendly way ([0,255] instead of [0,1])
 - Removing the need to specify a model path, as this is done automatically.